Terrace houses in Australia: Sydney

-The city of Sydney is the oldest city in the country possesses the country's oldest European buildings and houses, and showcases many of the styles and trends of Australian architecture.
+As the oldest city in the country, the city of Sydney possesses the country's oldest European buildings and houses, and showcases many of the styles and trends of Australian architecture.

+Early Terraces

 Early Europeans were housed in primitive dwellings of necessity, such as tents, and mud and wood slab cottages.
 Few examples survive, but a notable one is Elizabeth Farm Cottage, Parramatta (1793).
 Resources were scare in the fledgling colony and houses of brick and masonry were rare, so it was not until the 1820s that Underwoods Tenements – believed to be the first terrace – was built.
 Both Underwoods Tenements and the still-standing Coles Buildings, Millers Point (c.
 1845-48) followed a subdued version of the Old Colonial Georgian vernacular, with windows arranged symmetrically and simple bald-faced facades lacking ornamentation.
 Susannah Place, The Rocks (1844) also has a chaste, simple facade.
 A former grocery store and residential terrace which housed domestic occupants until 1990, it is now a museum of working class history.
 Jobbins Buildings, The Rocks (c.
 1855-1857) with its subtle breakfront and diminished central pediment aspires to a more tasteful Regency style, but its facade was still absent of the filigree verandahs that characterised later Victorian terraces.
 As the Regency style was embraced in the 1830s, the facades of terraces such as Horbury Terrace, Macquarie Street (c.
 1836) were adorned with unroofed balconies decorated with airy, Regency-style ironwork imported from England.
 Another surviving example from the Regency period is 39–41 Lower Fort Street, Millers Point (c.
 1834-42), designed by John Verge.

 The passage of the Building Act 1837 enforced the raising of party walls above the roof-line, leading to projecting party walls (both above the roof and on the street-facade separating each dwelling) becoming one of the defining characteristics of Sydney-style terrace houses.
 One of the first terraces to be built under these new laws, the three-storey Lyons Terrace, Hyde Park (1840–41), was the first to feature a double storey verandah along its facade, decorated with cast iron railings.
 Lyons Terrace, with its double storey filigree screen, is considered to have ushered in the Victorian Filigree style, in which most of the terraces of Sydney, and the rest of Australia, were built.
 Terraces built in the Victorian Filigree style featured prominent verandahs decorated with intricately textured filigree screens made of timber and cast iron.
 Wrought iron was rarely used.
 These lacy filigree screens were at first simple; on Lyons Terrace only the balustrade was made from lacy cast iron, but the style eventually developed to include brackets, friezes, fringes, and sometimes even double-friezes.
 Elysium & Gadgecombe (c.
 1887), a terrace pair in Leichhardt, features cast iron lacework from at least two separate foundries, including Corinthian verandah columns, lyrebird-inspired baluster panels, fan-motif brackets, and a double-frieze (one frieze incorporating a lily pattern and the other a grapevine pattern).